 Why was a single dependency, four layers deep, able to steal everybody’s bitcoin wallets?

-The Principle of Least Privilege says every part of the system should just enough privileges to perform its role and nothing else.
+The Principle of Least Privilege says every part of the system should have just enough privileges to perform its role and nothing else.
 A stream processing library, for example, should not be able to make HTTP requests or access files.
 This is a fundamental constraint of security: nothing should be able to do things it is not supposed to be doing.

 Content Security Policies